 The extent of the Fund's exposure to credit risk in respect of these financial assets approximates their carrying values as at reporting date.
 The carrying amount of financial assets represents the maximum credit exposure.
-The credit risk for the cash and cash equivalents, other receivables, and due from related parties amounted to USD 1,605,281 (2019: USD 3,485,226) is considered negligible, since the Fund transacts with a reputable financial institution.
-As at reporting date, the Fund's credit risk exposure was concentrated on cash at bank, other receivables and due from related parties.
+The credit risk for the cash and cash equivalents, other receivables, and due from related parties amounted to USD 23,974 (2020: USD 1,605,281) is considered negligible, since the Fund transacts with a reputable financial institution.
+As at reporting date, the Fund's credit risk exposure was concentrated on cash at bank, other receivable and due from related parties.

-As of the year ended 31 December 2020, none of the above financial assets are secured by collateral or other credit enhancements and are not past due nor impaired.
+As of the year ended 31 December 2021 none of the above financial assets are secured by collateral or other credit enhancements and are not past due nor impaired.